 Introduction to a great book review

-A great book review is one that convinces a reader to buy that book and also does not contain any spoilers.
-It acts as a hook for the reader who is now curious to experience it themselves.
+A great book review is one that helps another reader decide whether or not that book is for them.
+And also does not contain any spoilers.

 Book Reviews are important for authors as they also help them sell more copies.
 Know the Importance of Book Reviews to sell books in India to understand it at length.

 But how does one write a great book review?
 Think about why you were intrigued by a book.
 What made you want to read it?
 And what made you want to write a review?
 This is often a good starting point.